weremoose/hillsideprojects/_posts/2018-01-12-white-stork-black-stork.md

   - image: images/white_stork_black_stork_05.jpg
 ---

 _White Stork (Black Stork)_ is a research project intended to explore the contemporary relationship between humans and the White Stork/Black Stork<sup>[1]</sup> in the contexts of history, culture and place.
-It will be manifested through sculpture and lecture performance.
-It will apply and play with strategies of mythmaking, storytelling and narrative structures.
+It applies and plays with strategies of mythmaking, storytelling and narrative structures.
+It will be manifested through the building of a stork platform and a lecture performance.

 <a href="http://www.storkprojektet.se/" target="blank">storkprojektet.se</a>